ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

  - remove holybro_durandal-v1_stackcheck from test rack (there's only one unit)
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Usermain stack size increased from 2688 to 2944, work queue size increased from 1400 to 1472

 ## Commit #730
 ### Hash